THE APPLICATION PROCESS IS OPEN AT THIS TIME FOR ACADEMIC YEAR 2015 ROTATIONS IN THE INTERNAL MEDICINE OBSERVER PRORAM.

 Free parking is provided in the lower lot across from the hospital on Seymour Avenue.
 There is also parking at The Center for Cancer Care at Griffin Hospital on the corner of Seymour Ave and Division St. There is no parking allowed in the upper lot.
 This lot is strictly for patients and/or visitors of the hospital.

 Griffin Hospital does not make arrangements for lodging or rental of apartments.
-Candidates are directed to craigslist, we have had many observers have good results for accommodations.
+Candidates are directed to contacting previous observers, as we have had good results for accommodations.
 Candidates are also asked to share their email address amongst the team of each rotation month.
 Communication between each other has been very helpful with travel and/or accommodations.

 We do not provide white coats, on-call gowns, stethoscope, tendon hammers etc. It is your responsibility to obtain these items on your own.
 A white lab coat or jacket is required by all observers while in the hospital.